Chapter 18.260

 18.260.040 Size of planned residential development.

-Except as set forth below, a tract of land to be developed as a planned residential development shall have a minimum of five acres.
+Except as set forth below, a tract of land to be developed as a planned residential development shall have a minimum of three acres.
 However, a smaller site size may be allowed if the review authority makes specific findings to support the conclusion that a planned residential development is in the public interest because one or more of the following conditions apply:

 A. The site contains critical areas and their protected buffers, as defined and set forth by the city’s critical areas ordinance.